AugustoRuiz/Img2CPC/README.md

 `-t, --transparentColor ARG`
 Specifies transparent color (as index in palette).

+`-ta, --transparentAlpha`
+Uses transparent pixels from image (alpha value=0).
+This option should be used with mask always.

 `-w, --tileWidth ARG`
 Tile width.
 If not set, the image width is used.